loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 ### Comment tools

-The following tools can be used on any comment by clicking on the three horizontal dots (**⋯**) at the bottom-right of the comment.
+The following tools can be used on any comment by clicking on the three dot menu (**⋯**) at the bottom-right of the comment.

 ### Pin to timeline